exectails/Melua/README.md

 Melua
 =============================================================================

-Melua is a set of simple .NET Lua 5.1 bindings, to use Lua "as it was intended".
+Melua is a set of simple .NET Lua 5.1 bindings, to use Lua as it is.
 It doesn't provide any wrappers to make usage more idiomatic, and only adds new functions where usage of the originals is bothersome from .NET.